rtCamp/amphtml/docs/bento-by-example/example-1-hello-world.md

 }
 ```

-Let's remove unnecessary code to make it simple to understand:
+Let's remove unnecessary code to make it simple to understand (`component.js`):

 ```javascript
 import * as Preact from '#preact';